eRecht24/rechtstexte-sdk/README.md

-# eRecht24 Rechtstexte-Api-Package
+# eRecht24 Rechtstexte-SDK
-The eRecht24-API-Package allows your service/server to interact with the eRecht24.de API.
+The eRecht24 Rechtstexte-SDK allows your service/server to interact with the eRecht24.de API.
 This package is under official supported by eRecht24.de, considered to be final and in maintenance mode.
 However, this means we will address critical bugs and security issues but will not add any new features.
 We would recommend using this package in order to use the eRecht24.de services.